isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

     ),

     bigJoin AS (
+      # This is essentially the final step: in this last table definition, we make
-      # Last table definition, we make a big join between the annotated copy number table
+      # a big join between the annotated copy-number table with the gene-expression
-      # and the gene expression table.
+      # table and use the built-in CORR() function to compute a Pearson correlation.
       SELECT
         cnAnnot.gene AS gene,
         cnAnnot.chr AS chr,
-        corr(cnAnnot.Avg_CNsegMean,gexp.logExp) AS corr_cn_gexp,
+        CORR(cnAnnot.Avg_CNsegMean,gexp.logExp) AS corr_cn_gexp,
         count(*) as n
       FROM
         cnAnnot join gexp